 Magnesium is another super useful nutrient that can be found in pears.
 It helps your dog absorb other vitamins and nutrients, while also boosting his immune system health!

-Because of their high sugar and fiber content, eating too many pears can cause a dog to have an upset stomach, diarrhea, or other issues.
+Because of their high sugar and fibre content, eating too many pears can cause a dog to have an upset stomach, diarrhea, or other issues.
 For this reason, it’s best to feed pears in moderation!
 Also, don’t feed any pears with the seeds or core.
-Similar to apples, pear seeds and pits have cyanide, vitamins a, which can be dangerous for your dog to consume in large amounts.
+Similar to apples, pear seeds and pits have cyanide, which can be dangerous for your dog to consume in large amounts.

 How to Feed Your Dog Pears